 When your child has seizures and is starting a ketogenic diet, it’s important to help him or her to understand and cope as much as possible.
 But it can be challenging to discuss complex medical information with young children in ways that they can grasp.
-For today’s post, I’ll provide some tips and resources to help you explain epilepsy and the ketogenic diet to your little one.
+This post provides some tips and resources to help you explain epilepsy and the ketogenic diet to your little one.

 Keep It Simple